 You will not be able to plan every expenditure you make.
 That’s just the way life is.
 However, once you have written down what you spend, you’ll begin to get a pretty good idea of what you need to plan for.
 Sure, emergencies come up and you’ll overspend what you originally planned.
 You just need to remind yourself that you’re doing the best you can, and that life goes on.

 A money spending problem can be serious.
-It can destroy marriages, cause bankruptcy, and seriously impair your ability to live the way you really want to live.
-If you have a problem spending money, implement these three steps to get started in the right direction.
+Compulsive spending can destroy marriages, cause bankruptcy, and seriously impair your ability to live the way you really want to live.
+If you have a problem with spending a lot of money, implement these three steps to get started in the right direction.